sabi-31/My_Perfect_Arch-linux/README.md

 # 3. Installation

-In this section, we will boot off the Arch USB disk created in the previous section and use it to install a minimal Arch Linux with all the base utilities.
+In this section, we will boot off the usb flash drive with the Arch ISO created in the previous section and use it to install a minimal Arch Linux with all the base utilities.

 ### 1. Boot from the ISO

 Plug in your usb with the Arch ISO, reboot to your PC's Motherboard settings (lookup how to for your model, generally it's by pressing the F2, F10 or Del key during boot), and in the boot priority, set the usb as the first to boot from.

-**If secure boot is enabled, you will have to disable it.**
+#### <mark style='background-color:rgb(46, 152, 154)'> If secure boot is enabled, you will have to disable it.</mark>

 >Further in this guide, I will show you how to generate custom secure boot keys.
 We will sign our boot files with those keys, so that we can then re-enable secure boot.